Abhinandan-Kushwaha/react-native-screenshot-test/README.md

-The most straightforward UI testing library for react-native.
+The most straightforward screenshot testing library for react-native.

 ## 1. HeadLess mode
-Can be used in Expo or react-native projects that can render on web using react-native-web.
+Can be used in Expo or react-native projects that can render on web (possibly using react-native-web).
 Your project will run in headless (no UI) mode and the server will capture screenshots.

 Just wrap your UI component/widget inside `withScreenshotTest`.
 Then run the screenshot-test server.
 The tests will run and a report will be generated in `test.html` file.